manoahmpah/LayingGrass/README.md

 # LayingGrass 🌱

-Welcome to **LayingGrass** – an exciting console-based strategy game where players compete to expand their territory by placing grass tiles on the board!
+Welcome to **LayingGrass** – an exciting console-based strategy game inspired by a Netflix series call **The Devil's Plan (데블스 플랜)**, where players compete to expand their territory by placing grass tiles on the board!
 The player with the largest area of grass at the end of the game wins!

 ## Table of Contents
 1. [About the Game](#about-the-game)